anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 This document covers aspects of CNTT conformance for both Kubernetes based cloud infrastructure and CNFs.
 The document will cover the following topics:

-- Identify in details the requirements of test-cases (mapped from RA2 and RM)
+- Identify in detail the requirements of test-cases (mapped from RA2 and RM)
 - Test criteria that shows a certain capability or feature of the system-under-test exists and behaves as expected
 - An E2E framework for conformance of Kubernetes infrastructures and CNFs, including specification for conformance test infrastructure (lab environment and tools)
 - Analysis to identify where the gaps are in the industry for implementing conformance test objectives (tooling, methods, process, etc).